lala-br/sql-datawarehouse-project/README.md

 ---

+## 🔒 Cybersecurity & Data Privacy (Planned Enhancements)
+This project is designed with potential **cybersecurity and data privacy improvements** in mind.
+These enhancements will be added in future iterations and may include:

+- Masking or hashing sensitive data (PII) in staging and warehouse layers
+- Implementing role-based access control (RBAC) for Bronze, Silver, and Gold schemas
+- Maintaining logging and audit trails for ETL operations
+- Validating data integrity and quality before analytics
+- Securing storage for sensitive datasets

+> Note: These features are planned for future updates and are not part of the current implementation.

+---

 ## 📌 Notes
-This project was created as part of a **self-learning journey in data engineering**, inspired by real-world practices and educational content (Data with Baraa).
+This project was created as part of a **self-learning journey in data engineering**, inspired by real-world practices and educational content by Data with Baraa.